UlyssesZh/UlyssesZh.github.io/_posts/2026-04-16-reduce-nix-rebuild.md

 - nix
 layout: post
-excerpt: 'One serious problem with Nix is the amount of mass rebuilds happening in Nixpkgs every time some package with many dependents and indirect dependents gets an update.
+excerpt: 'One serious problem with Nix is the amount of mass rebuilds happening in Nixpkgs every time some package with many dependents gets an update.
-Such updates often result in headaches in package maintaining as they cost much time on both the package maintainers and the CI machines that actually run the rebuilds.
+I thought about three ideas to reduce mass rebuilds: store path replacements, separating compiling and linking, and ditching check phases.
-Is there any way to reduce mass rebuilds?'
+Each of them has some degree of impracticality.'
 ---

 ## Introduction